bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 Returns a list of all darknet servers connected to the script's current server.
 For example, if called from a script running on `home`<!-- -->, it will return `["darkweb"]`<!-- -->.
 It will return an empty list if there are no darknet servers connected to the current server.

+Note that there is no guarantee about the order of servers in the returned list.

 </td></tr>
 <tr><td>